basesof/Instagram-Brute-Checker/README.md

 4.How can I improve the results of finding accounts?
 Use different user agents for the program in UserAgents.txt, as an example of a user agent that the program accepts.

 5.Where can I find the results of the program?
-After launching, a folder named output_ is created, where you will find the results of the program's work.
+After launch, a folder called output_ is created, in which you will find the results of the program.

+login:password

+login:password:iam token

 good job everyone